wschella/helm-data-downloader/README.md

 Download evaluation data from the Stanford Holistic Evaluation of Language Models (HELM) project

-At the time of writing, the HELM evaluation effort contains almost 7000 evaluation runs, totalling about 70GiB of prompts, model outputs, and meta data.
+At the time of writing, the HELM evaluation effort is at release v0.4.0 and contains more than almost 8500 evaluation runs, totalling more than 800GiB of prompts, model outputs, and meta data.

 This script/tool allows you to download it all easily.